Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

       url: "mailto:contact@adrian.ng"
 excerpt: "This is the website of __Adrian Ng__. _My_ website.
 Here you will see examples of my _Java_ projects and some notes on working with _SQL_ queries.

-Along the way, you'll also get to see some of my nice _mountain photography_.
-Like myself, website is very much a work in progress."
+Along the way, you'll also get to nice mountains that I photographed long ago.
+Like myself, this website is very much a work in progress."

 java:
   - excerpt: "I'm new to Java, initially cutting my teeth on it during my _MSc_ dissertation project.
 But I love it.
 Since then I have fortified my Java with, for instance, _interfaces & abstract_ classes, _Java 8 Streams_, and multithreading in the form of _callable futures_."

 feature_row:
   - image_path: assets/images/splash/optionpricer.jpg
-    image_caption: "Borodur"
+    image_caption: "Borobudur"
     alt: "Option Pricer"
     title: "Option Pricer"
     excerpt: "The implementation of three models for pricing options: Binomial Trees, Monte Carlo simulation, and Black Scholes equations"